mussatto/DistanceRest/README.txt

 Overview:

-Este e um projeto multimodulos e utiliza o gradle para gestao de dependencia
+This is a multi-module project that uses gradle for depency management

 DistanceCalculator
-Contem as classes para calculo de distancia entre 2 pontos (latitude e longitude) no globo
+Contain classes for distance calculations between 2 cities (using latitude and longitude)

 DistanceCalculatorRest
-Possui dependencia de DistanceCalculator e expoe as funcionalidades utilizando REST Utiliza Spring MVC + Spring Boot para isto
+Contains dependency for DistanceCalculator and exposes the functonalities using REST Uses Spring MVC + Sprint Boot for this

 How to Run:

-Crie um BD mysql, utilizando como referencia o script em scripts/setup_docker.sh
+Create a mysql database, using the script as reference scripts/setup_docker.sh

 ./gradlew compileJava